deusaquilus2/quill/CODEGEN.md

 This code generator generates simple case classes, each representing a table in a database.
 It does not generate Quill `querySchema` objects.
-Create one or multiple CodeGeneratorConfig objects and call the `.writeFiles` or `.writeStrings` methods on the code generator to generate the code.
+Create one or multiple CodeGeneratorConfig objects and call the `.writeAllFiles` or `.writeStrings` methods on the code generator to generate the code (these return Scala `Future` objects so you will need to `Await` them).

 Given the following schema:
 ````sql